sakra/CMakeBBLM/README.md

 The generated module is tailored to the version of CMake installed on the system, i.e., it will only support keywords and predefined names valid for that version.

-The install script copies the generated language module to BBEdit's application support folder in the Dropbox data folder or in the user's Library folder.
+The installation script copies the generated language module to BBEdit's application support folder in the Dropbox data folder or in the user's Library folder.

 Usage